macrobiotus/ships_and_bugs/README.md

   * **keep in mind** that in `#SampleID` mapping file  **must** start with two letter abbrivation, needed for R code!
   * adjust `/Users/paul/Documents/CU_combined/Github/210_get_mixed_effect_model_results.sh` to use more metrcis such as
     * observed OTUs, if desirable
+  * Which Richmond is meant?
+Mapped is Richmond, California **as it should**, and not anymore Virginia.
+Other inconsistencies in data?

 ## Known issues and bugs